 Parents and other Community members

-Create annual equity goals and report progress to board/community on a semi-annual basis
+The Equity Council will create annual equity goals and report progress to board/community on a semi-annual basis

-Develop metrics to measure and track progress toward established equity goals
+The Equity Council will develop metrics to measure and track progress toward established equity goals

-Conduct a regular district-wide equity audit to collect qualitative and quantitative data on progress toward goals and perspectives of stakeholders.
+The Equity Council will develop and conduct a regular district-wide educational equity audit to collect qualitative and quantitative data on progress toward goals and perspectives of stakeholders.

 Evaluate policies and protocols to ensure that they advance district goals of diversity, equity, and inclusion.